Michael Peroutka: 2004 presidential campaign

 In the 2004 United States presidential election, he was the Constitution Party's candidate.
-His campaign slogan was "God, Family, Republic" and featured heavily Christian and socially conservative themes.
+His campaign slogan was "God, Family, Republic" and heavily featured Christian and socially conservative themes.
 His running mate was independent Baptist minister Chuck Baldwin.
 Peroutka gained support from many paleoconservatives, and was endorsed by the America First Party and Alaskan Independence Party.
 Peroutka was also endorsed by the League of the South and supported by a group called "Southerners for Peroutka".
 Peroutka accepted the endorsement from the League at their 2004 national convention.
 Far-right radio host and conspiracy theorist Alex Jones stated that he would be voting for Peroutka.

 Peroutka appeared on the far-right radio show The Political Cesspool to promote his campaign, describing it as a "Christian/Constitutionalist radio program" and "a great blessing to our cause".
-Paleoconservative political commentator Pat Buchanan stated on the September 7, 2004, edition of Hardball with Chris Matthews, that he was considering voting for Peroutka.
+Paleoconservative political commentator Pat Buchanan stated on the September 7, 2004, edition of Hardball with Chris Matthews that he was considering voting for Peroutka.
 The November 8, 2004, issue of The American Conservative contained endorsements by Taki Theodoracopulos and Howard Phillips (the latter having founded the party Peroutka represented).
 Peroutka received just over 0.01% of the national popular vote, finishing fifth nationally with almost 150,000 votes.
 This was a similar showing to previous Constitution Party candidacies of Howard Phillips, and made the party the only third party to increase its share of the vote in 2004.
 Kentucky Republican politician Matt Bevin's support for Peroutka's candidacy was used in a 2013 attack ad by opponent Mitch McConnell.